skdenton/vibranodus/README.md

 The command reuses the same container image and Cypher script, ensuring the schema stays in sync without having to restart the full stack.

 To create an account on your local machine, visit http://localhost:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.

 When you sign up, please, consider creating an account on [www.infranodus.com](http://infranodus.com) to support the development of this tool.
 Subscribers get fast-track support and help on the technical issues of the installation.

+### Manual setup

+1. Install Neo4j 3.3.9–3.5 locally or provision a managed instance.
+See [How to Set Up Neo4j for InfraNodus](https://github.com/noduslabs/infranodus/wiki/Neo4J-Database-Setup) for indexes and APOC guidance.
+2. Install Node.js and npm.
+3. `git clone` this repository and `cd` into it.
+4. Install dependencies with `npm install`.
+5. Copy `config.json.sample` to `config.json`, add the required API credentials, and create `statsabove.ejs`, `statsbelow.ejs`, and `statsheader.ejs` inside the `/views` folder.
+6. Export any additional environment variables described above or keep them inside `config.json`.
+7. Start the server with `node app.js` and visit http://localhost:3000.

-### Run inside a Vagrant Virtual Machine
+### Vagrant virtual machine

-1. `git clone` the project
+1. `git clone` the project.
-2. `cd infranodus` to switch into the git project directory
+2. `cd infranodus` to switch into the git project directory.
-3. `cp config.json.sample config.json` and modidy the file as necessary - for example, add Evernote and/or Twitter credentials.
+3. `cp config.json.sample config.json` and modify the file as necessary—for example, add Evernote and/or Twitter credentials.
 Note: if you change the Neo4j database password here, you'll also need to change it in your local copy of `/vagrant/setup-neo4j.sh`.
-4. `vagrant up` in the project folder.
+4. Run `vagrant up` in the project folder.
 This may take a while the first time, as it installs an Ubuntu VM and all dependencies.
-5. `vagrant ssh` to logon to the Virtual Machine
+5. `vagrant ssh` to log on to the virtual machine.
-6. `cd /vagrant` to get into the project directory on the Virtual machine
+6. `cd /vagrant` to get into the project directory on the virtual machine.
-7. `node app.js` to run the application
+7. `node app.js` to run the application.
-8. You can access the app from http://192.168.66.101:3000 - if you want a different IP address, change the `ip` setting under `config.vm.network` in the `vagrantfile`.
+8. Access the app from http://192.168.66.101:3000.
+If you want a different IP address, change the `ip` setting under `config.vm.network` in the `Vagrantfile`.
-9. To create an account on your local machine, visit http://192.168.66.101:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.
-In this case, please, consider becoming a patron by signing up on [www.infranodus.com](http://infranodus.com) to support the development of this open source tool.
-Patrons get fast-track support and help on the technical issues of the installation.
+9. Visit http://192.168.66.101:3000/signup?invitation=secretcode to create an account—replace `secretcode` with the value of `secrets.invitation` in your `config.json`.

 ##